 2. More details about each service monitor and individual checks

-Have you ever wondered what a Metrist service monitor does, or which API is called by a Metrist check?
-We’ve added more information to service monitors and checks within the UI, including a link to the vendor API documentation in the check details section for when you’d like to learn more about the API being used by a specific check.
+Have you ever wondered what a service monitor does, or which API is called by a Metrist check?
+We’ve added more details to service monitors and checks within the UI.
+Now, we include a link to the vendor API documentation in the check details section for when you’d like to learn more about the API being used by a specific check.

 *Note* We have not added this for every service monitor and check yet.
 We will continue to roll this out across all service monitors.